 A One Sided War

-The Syrian Network for Human Rights issued 21 reports about the use of poisoned gases in Syria, since the first use in Al-Bayyada neighborhood in Homs, on Sunday, December 23, 2012, and the last report was issued in April 19, 2015 titled “Waiting for The Second Ghouta Attack” in a symbolic message; as long as the government forces don’t commit another attack similar to the first Ghouta attack on August 21, 2013, the Security Council will not take action to protect civilians in Syria, and therefore the government forces will continue to violate the Security Council resolutions, the chemical weapon decree that the government has joined, and the International Humanitarian Law.
+The Syrian Network for Human Rights issued 21 reports about the use of poisoned gases in Syria, the first was in Al-Bayyada neighborhood in Homs, on Sunday, December 23, 2012, and the last report was issued on April 19, 2015 titled “Waiting for The Second Ghouta Attack” in a symbolic message that as long as government forces don’t commit another attack similar to the first Ghouta attack on August 21, 2013, the Security Council will not take action to protect civilians in Syria, and therefore government forces will continue to violate the Security Council resolutions, the chemical weapon decree that the government has joined, and the International Humanitarian Law.

-All the reports detected the government forces use of poisoned gas around all the Syrian provinces we didn’t document incidents of poisoned gas use by the influential parties as the Kurdish forces, extremist groups or armed opposition factions.
+All the reports highlighted government forces’ use of poisoned gas across Syria. we didn’t document incidents of poisoned gas use by other influential parties such as the Kurdish forces, extremist groups or armed opposition factions.

-After the Ghouta attack and the issuing of resolution 2118 on September 27, 2013, SNHR documented 92 incidents of government forces use of gases suspected to be poisoned, which means 92 violation of resolution 2118, including 21 violations of resolution 2209 issued lately on Friday, March 6, 2015.
+After the Ghouta attack and the issuing of resolution 2118 on September 27, 2013, SNHR documented 92 incidents of government forces using gases suspected to be poisoned that entailed 92 violations of resolution 2118, including 21 violations of resolution 2209 that was issued recently on Friday, March 6, 2015.